TomJ-G/MachineLearning_and_DataScience/COD/Volume estimation/Readme.md

 ```

-Now I can view random file.
-It can be seen that file structure is not homogeneous.
-Some parts follow key: value pattern such as:
+Now I can view the random file.
+It can be seen that the file structure is not homogeneous.
+Some parts follow key: value patterns such as:

-  *(The following data is cut and modified, just to show different parts of file structure)*
+*(The following data is cut and modified, just to show different parts of the file structure)*
 ```
 _cell_length_a                   1.000(1)
 _cell_length_b                   5.0000(1)